beautiful-code/bc-website/content/articles/why-genai-evaluation-is-your-production-bottleneck.md

 ### The Real Failure Point in GenAI Systems

-Most GenAI projects don't fail because of weak models or poor prompts.
+Most GenAI (Generative AI) projects don't fail because of weak models or poor prompts.
 They fail because engineering teams have no systematic way to measure whether their changes improve or degrade system behavior.
 Without rigorous evaluation, every prompt tweak, model swap, or retrieval strategy adjustment becomes a gamble.
 You're optimizing in the dark, deploying changes that feel better but might perform worse on edge cases you haven't considered.

 Traditional ML metrics like "accuracy" or "precision" collapse when applied to GenAI outputs.
 A product description, email draft, or code suggestion can't be scored with a confusion matrix.
 The outputs are creative, context-dependent, and often have multiple valid solutions.
 This is where most teams hit a wall.